MaxPleaner/static_dom/readme.md

 Now the `dsl` has functions `navbar`, `body`, and `main_content`.

+The generated methods can be copied to another other using `Object.assign` or the spread operator.

 The generated functions have the DOM lookup scoped to the parent and are cached by default.